Jarash, Jerusalem

 Jarash (جرش) was a Palestinian village that was depopulated over the course of 1948 Arab-Israeli war.
 Located 25 kilometers west of Jerusalem, Jarash was a wholly Arab village of 220 inhabitants in 1948.
 The village was built of stone houses on the spur of a hill, 411 m above sea-level, and lay about 1 km. eastward of the traffic circle opposite Moshav Zanoah, on regional road 3855 that bypasses Beit Shemesh to its east, and which road runs in a northerly-southerly direction along Wadi en Najil (now called Naḥal Zanoah).
 The immediate region to the west of the site of Jarash, upon two hills separated by a valley, grew orchards belonging to the village inhabitants consisting of carobs, figs, almonds and olives.
 Cave dwellings dot the landscape of this region.

 History

 The area immediately to the west of Jarash, as one descends into the valley below, is marked by several very old agricultural terraces, built of large stones.
 Their use was to retain the top soil and to prevent the soil run-off from heavy rains.
 The nearby grounds are strewn with potsherds; evidence of an early settlement.
-To the east of the village lay Khirbat Sira, which is identified with a Mamluk/Ottoman village.
+To the east of the village lay Khirbat Sira, which is identified as a Mamluk/Ottoman village.